brettkromkamp/contextualise/README.rst

 Currently, I am using Contextualise for worldbuilding purposes of the Brave Robot fictional universe including its `Codex Roboticus <https://brettkromkamp.com/posts/codex-roboticus/>`_.

-If you are interested in reading more in-depth articles in relation to knowledge graphs in general and Contextualise in particular, then check out my `blog <https://brettkromkamp.com/tags/contextualise/>`_.

 .. image:: resources/codex-roboticus1.png
    :alt: Codex Roboticus